mohammedAsiqm/covid-19-tracker/README.md

       * css
       * React js

- Simple and easy covid-19 tracker.We can see global staus of covid and also State vice  status of covid.
+ Simple and easy covid-19 tracker.We could see global staus of covid and also State vice  status of covid.